scala/scala3/docs/docs/reference/derivation.md

   }
 ```
 `tryEql` is an inline method that takes an element type `T` and two element values of that type as arguments.
 It is defined using an `inline match` that tries to find an implicit instance of `Eq[T]`.
 If an instance `ev` is found, it proceeds by comparing the arguments using `ev.eql`.
 On the other hand, if no instance is found
 this signals a compilation error: the user tried a generic derivation of `Eq` for a class with an element type that does not support an `Eq` instance itself.
-The error is signalled by
+The error is signaled by
 calling the `error` method defined in `scala.compiletime`.

-**Note:** At the moment our error diagnostics for meta programming does not support yet interpolated string arguments for the `scala.compiletime.error` method that is called in the second case above.
+**Note:** At the moment our error diagnostics for metaprogramming does not support yet interpolated string arguments for the `scala.compiletime.error` method that is called in the second case above.
 As an alternative, one can simply leave off the second case, then a missing typeclass would result in a "failure to reduce match" error.

 **Example:** Here is a slightly polished and compacted version of the code that's generated by inline expansion for the derived `Eq` instance of class `Tree`.